 E. M. - Through the process of creation, production and development, I absorbed all the themes and ideas I had into this 3-part story.
 As it was much more bigger, I realized we could spend our entire lives doing SPHERES, but I manage to say everything in only 3 episodes.

 E. M. - I’m really fascinated by the idea of science as a storytelling tool, especially with VR and 360-video.
 Making science something you don’t think but you could feel through this medium.
 I think this is very unique, and only VR can do that.

 E. M. - Interactivity was a part of the storytelling, in order to make you feel part of the science.
 I crafted a journey that required interactions, but I wanted it to be an organic part of the narrative.
 One of the big challenges was to include interactivity in the story so that it always push forward the character’s journey.
 I didn’t want just a gimmick, and for me it was a first so it required a lot of work.

 E. M. - SPHERES has transformed itself beyond my expectations.
 Every production DNA shifts with each collaborators, and I like to be very collaborative.
 I invite everyone to give feedbacks, in order to enhance the project.
 I work with very talented and innovative people than know a lot more about interactivity than me.
 I was very lucky to have the opportunity to embrace that energy during production.
 I aimed at first to tell a story about the universe and its sound.
 That's what we originally designed, but it was much more than we could imagine at the end.

 Journey in space: feedbacks

-I saw something very cool recently, the play NETWORK on Broadway with Bryan Cranston.
+E. M. - I saw something very cool recently, a play NETWORK on Broadway with Bryan Cranston.
 It was really incredible because of him, but also it’s quite immersive.
 It’s a great play.
 Also everything was Marshmallow Feast (link) does inspires me.
 Their work is so tactile and real, I always look into their new work.